asirulnik/outlook-auth-test-app/README.md

 # Outlook Auth Test App

-A simple CLI application that authenticates to Microsoft Outlook via the Microsoft Graph API and lists mail folders.
+A CLI application that interacts with Microsoft Outlook via the Microsoft Graph API to manage emails and folders.

 ## Features

 - Authenticate to Microsoft Graph API using client credentials flow
+- Mail Folder Operations:
   - List all top-level mail folders
   - List child folders of a specific mail folder
+  - Create new folders
+  - Rename folders
+  - Move folders to different parent folders
+  - Copy folders (if supported by the API)
+- Email Operations:
+  - List emails in a folder
+  - Read email content
+  - Move emails between folders
+  - Copy emails between folders
+  - Create new email drafts
 - Support for accessing mailboxes by specifying a user email (with proper permissions)

 ## Prerequisites